Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

-where $\rho$ is some representation of $SL_2(\Z)$, is satisfied for all $u \in V$ if it is satisfied for $u = \vac$. \end{itemize} \end{thm} We make some remarks on the theorem and its proof.
-The essential idea of the proof is to apply Zhu's modularity theorem to the vertex algebra $(V, \om(z))$.
-However $\om(z)$ equips $V$ with noninteger conformal weights, and Zhu's theorem actually fails in this case.
-This situation is rectified in the reference \cite{JVE13}, where it is shown that modular transformations map the trace functions $F_M$ to trace functions on particular \emph{twisted} modules.
+is satisfied in the intersection of the domains of convergence of the two sides. \end{thm} } We make some remarks on the theorem and its proof.
+The essential idea is to apply Zhu's modularity theorem to the vertex algebra $(V, \om(z))$.
+However $\om(z)$ equips $V$ with noninteger conformal weights, and Zhu's theorem does not apply in this case.
+In \cite{JVE13} it is shown instead that modular transformations map the trace functions $F_M$ to trace functions on particular \emph{twisted} modules.
 The task becomes to relate trace functions on twisted and untwisted $V$-modules.
-This is achieved by the use of Li's shift operators $\D(u, z)$ (which appear explicitly in (\ref{S-action-general}) above).
-The condition of relative cofiniteness is inspired by the work \cite{DLMadmiss}, and was used in \cite{JVE13}.
+This is achieved by use of Li's shift operators $\D(u, z)$.
+The condition of relative cofiniteness is inspired by the work \cite{DLMadmiss}, see also \cite{JVE13}.

 The transformation (\ref{S-action-general}) was uncovered in the case of $N=2$ superconformal vertex algebras in {\cite[Theorem 9.13 (b)]{HVE14}}, with $h$ equal to the $U(1)$ current of the $N=2$ algebra.
 There the functions $F_M$ are shown to be flat sections of the bundle of conformal blocks over the universal elliptic curve, and (\ref{S-action-general}) is derived from the geometry of this bundle.

-We also note that a result closely related to Theorem \ref{main.modularity.intro} was recently and independently obtained in \cite{Krauel.C2.case} in the case of $V$ rational and $C_2$-cofinite (see also \cite{KM15}).
+We also note that a result closely related to Theorem \ref{main.modularity.intro} was recently independently obtained in \cite{Krauel.C2.case} in the case of $V$ rational and $C_2$-cofinite (see also \cite{KM15}).

 An important class of vertex algebras that are relatively cofinite and generically rational in the sense discussed above is afforded by the simple affine vertex algebras at admissible level.